-Today, Marco Cossu from the Italy office, Sabine Kast from Miyamoto Relief (read Sabine’s journal here) and Brian Planas from California joined me.
+Today on the 10th of May, Marco Cossu from the Italy office, Sabine Kast from Miyamoto Relief and Brian Planas from California joined me.
 They all worked with me after the earthquake in Haiti, so it’s nice to see old faces and colleagues who’ve worked together in the past.
 We will make a good team here.

 Well, how can I say no to such a request?
 We will collaborate with the association of trekking companies and guides to plan this adventure and important work.
 The task is critical for recovery of tourism and eventually the economic health of Nepal.
 Our tagline is “save lives, impact economies.”
 This is exactly the kind of thing we help countries throughout the world do.

 As soon as, I finish the ministry meeting, my driver and I head off to the next meeting in his small, beat up Toyota with the permanently broken side window.
 The next stop is the Golden high-rise condominium complex, where many residents are waiting for me.
 Here in Kathmandu, many high rise buildings are damaged.
 Long period motion caused by the soft, ancient lake bed under this city resonance these tall structures.